Some progress on Greek debt deal, gaps remain

 "The troika should stop attacking Greek people," Fotis Kouvelis, head of the small Democratic Left party, told reporters after the meeting.
 "People have their limits."

-The austerity plan - which targets savings over 2013 and 2014 - includes cuts to health and defense spending, a plan for a "labor reserve" to dismiss civil servants, and reductions in welfare and disability benefits.
+The austerity plan - which targets savings over 2013 and 2014 - includes cuts to health and defence spending, a plan for a "labour reserve" to dismiss civil servants, and reductions in welfare and disability benefits.

 Anti-austerity protests are picking up pace after the traditional August summer break.
 On Thursday, subway, city train and tram workers held a 24-hour strike, and major unions plan a general strike next week.